innoveit/react-native-ble-manager/README.md

 **Arguments**

 - `reason` - `Number` - [Android only] the reason for stopping the scan (<https://developer.android.com/reference/android/bluetooth/le/ScanCallback#constants_1>).
 Error code 10 is used for timeouts
+- `status` - `Number` - [iOS only] the reason for stopping the scan.
+Error code 10 is used for timeouts, 0 covers everything else.

 **Examples**